Diabetes Medications

 • Insurance coverage

-Never stop taking a medication or change your dose without talking with your doctor.
+Never stop taking a medication or change your dose without talking with your health care professional.

 Combination Therapy